 We really enjoyed ourselves seeing all these BIG BIKES…

-Our very good friend, Dr Alex Lim and his lovely wife invited us for dinner on Sunday.
-We used to have dinners on and off but this particular place that he recommended is located in a house in Jalan Tanjung Bungah – Hillside.
+Our very good friend, Dr Alex Lim and his lovely wife took us for dinner at a new dining place located in a house in Jalan Tanjung Bungah – Hillside.

-It is is opposite the Esso petrol station and very near to the Tanjung Bungah Medan Selera Mutiara food court.
+The house is facing opposite the Esso petrol station, very near to Tanjung Bungah Medan Selera Mutiara food court.

 Entrance to the house is through Jalan Oldham.
 The kitchen is in the back portion of the house, with a few tables spread out in the garden.
 It is run by Stella – a nice and friendly German lady.

 Dinner hours are from 7pm onwards.
-We ordered her signature dish i.e. ROAST PORK RIBS.
+We ordered the signature dish – ROAST PORK RIBS.
 The roast pork is slightly fried before serving and comes with potato wedges and salad.
-It is slightly different from those pork ribs that we have eaten in other food outlets.
+The texture and flavor is slightly different from those we have tasted in other food outlets.

 Do give it a try.
-Choices of dishes are quite limited as she personally cooks all of them.
+Choices of dishes are quite limited as Stella personally cooks all of them.
 For reservations, do call her at 016-4868880.

 After dinner, we head back to Doctor’s house where we have our coffee and dessert – Baskin Robbins ice cream cake.
 Thanks again to our good friend for introducing us to such tasty pork ribs and also for the lovely evening.